-What are joint life insurance policies?
+What is joint life insurance and how does it work?

 Joint life insurance is a single policy that covers two people, meant for married couples.
 It’s similar to traditional life insurance in that you’ll choose your coverage and make a single monthly payment for premiums.
 And it’s available as either a permanent or term policy.

 What are the different types of joint life insurance policies?

 There are two types of joint life insurance policies: First-to-die life insurance is meant to protect your heirs, while second-to-die life insurance helps the surviving spouse maintain their way of life.